TERREMEMBER/znbase/docs/content/stable/develop/learn/strings-and-text-ysql.md

 `\n` refers to a new line, and `\t` is a tab, hence the formatted result.
 {{< /note >}}

-YugabyteDB also has `DECODE` and `ENCODE` for decoding and encoding from, or to, binary data.
+ZNbaseDB also has `DECODE` and `ENCODE` for decoding and encoding from, or to, binary data.
 It caters for 'base64', 'hex' and 'escape' representations.
 Decode will give the output in `BYTEA` data type.
 Additionally, you can use the `TO_HEX` command to convert an ascii number to its digital representation.

 #### Joining strings

 You can concatenate strings of text in several different ways.
 For robustness, you should ensure that everything being passed is interpreted as text (by casting) so that unexpected results do not appear in edge cases.
-Here are some examples that show that YugabyteDB is leniant in passing in variables, but you should implement more robust casting for proper treatment of strings.
+Here are some examples that show that ZNbaseDB is leniant in passing in variables, but you should implement more robust casting for proper treatment of strings.

 ```sh
 yb_demo=# select 'one' || '-' || 2 || '-one' AS "121";